Berkeley-MDes/tdf-fa24-NileTan98/README.md

 [![Everything Is AWESOME](https://img.youtube.com/vi/3iBHLhVDQ1U/0.jpg)](https://youtu.be/3iBHLhVDQ1U "Everything Is AWESOME")

+Speculation: I really like how automated and parametric Grasshopper is.
+I feel like it lays groundwork for people who aren't from a visual background or know how to draw to build a 3D model in a convenient and effective manner.

 ## Week 2 Report
 Here's my understanding of how to use Grasshopper to create a cellphone stand.
 It starts with setting up the parameters, then we go on to make two separate things: